smathieuwol/Result/Bronze League/readme.txt

 -handle_avoidance : very simple avoidance (handle_avoidance, can't implement RVO in such limited time for now) -overshoot detection (inlined in code) -check_can_boost when aligned

+Problems
+-I tried to stick to integers where possible, but it is absurd.
+I should have used only VectorF_t instead of Vector_t -in the Overshoot part, line 223, I defined a constant that I do not use and the 'for' is not synchronized to it